BenniRippel/P5_Vehicle_Detection/README.md

 current size within the image, false negatives might result.
 The computation time for each scale decreases with increasing scale values due to smaller images, but the number of different scale values should still be as small as possible.
 Searching the image at scales 1.0 and 1.5 turned out to be sufficient, if the overlap is at least 75%.
-The sliding window search generated to few true positives and too many false positives with less overlap, which led to problems with the heatmap thresholding.
+The sliding window search generated too few true positives and too many false positives with less overlap, which led to problems with the heatmap thresholding.
 If more scales are used, the overlap can decrease without thresholding problems.